 Examine priceless works of art and porcelain artifacts at Zwinger

-The Zwinger complex houses the Old Masters Picture Gallery and the Dresden Porcelain Collection.
-Inside the Old Masters Picture Gallery, you’ll get to view major works from German, Dutch, French, and Spanish painters.
-The gallery includes 750 paintings with over 300 on permanent display.
+Step inside the Old Masters Picture Gallery (Gemäldegalerie Alte Meister) to view major works from German, Dutch, French, and Spanish painters.
+The gallery includes 750 paintings, with over 300 on permanent display.
 Highlighted artists here include Raphael, Rubens, and Rembrandt.

 Applaud the performers at the grand Semperoper Dresden